Will TSA Unwrap Your Christmas Gifts? Here’s What Flyers Should Know

-Before you try bringing wrapped presents or your favorite food to the airport on your way to a holiday visit, you might want to check these TSA dos and don’ts.
+Before you try bringing gift-wrapped presents or your favorite food to the airport on your way to a holiday visit, you might want to check these TSA dos and don’ts.

 ATTENTION WRAP ARTISTS: You can save yourself a ton of grief by packing gifts in gift bags or gift boxes instead of wrapping them, the Transportation Security Administration says.